cibr-jyu/meggie_sourceanalysis/README.md

 * All in all, almost full pipeline for continuous source-space data analysis.

 ## TODO:
-* Permutation tests and data saving for spectrums
+* Finishing the pipeline for continuous data analysis.
-* Evoked (SourceEpochs and SourceEvoked datatypes and tabs needed)
+* Evoked (SourceEpochs and SourceEvoked actions and datatypes needed)
-* TFR (SourceEpochs and SourceTFR datatypes and tabs needed)
+* TFR (SourceEpochs and SourceTFR actions and datatypes needed)
 * Covariance estimation

 ## Installation:

-Currently only via setuptools i.e:

-1. Clone the repository
+1. Activate the meggie environment
-2. cd to root directory
-3. Run: python setup.py install
+1. Install: python -m pip install meggie\_sourceanalysis

-Depends on meggie==1.1.1.
+## Usage:

+If everything went fine, meggie should now recognize the plugin and you can enable it from the settings.

-## Contributions
+## Contributions:

-Help appreciated!
+Help very much appreciated.